First order of business was a sim card for our phone. It was quick and easy!

-There is a small charge for Portugal calls, but for USA it was Google Hangouts, which is free and "Thank You Lord" for Google Maps!
+There is a small charge for Portugal calls, but for the USA, we used Google Hangouts, which is free and "Thank You Lord" for Google Maps!

-We decided not to get a rental car, until we left Lisbon, so we used a door-to-door service called 100 Rumos.
+We took a friends advice and did not get a rental car, until we left Lisbon, so we used a door-to-door service called 100 Rumos.

 You can reserve the ride online, the cost was 6 Euros.
 Yep!
 6 Euros.